reesjones/numerical-analysis/README.md

 Uses Newton's method to approximate the roots of a function.
 Use in the same way as ```rootfinding.py```.

-## Analysis of rootfinding algorithms
+# Analysis of rootfinding algorithms - when to use what

 ### Newton’s Method
 Newton’s method is a strong rootfinding method with a fairly simple concept.
 The rate of convergence can be very fast relative to Bisection and Secant.
 However, it has weaknesses.
 If the starting point is chosen at a vertex, the derivative at that point is zero and the method will never converge.
 Similarly, if a starting point is chosen that has a derivative with a very small magnitude, the method will take a long time to converge to a certain error tolerance.